 Here are some unofficial rules that all parents of sporting children would do well to abide by:

-No matter what the decision, no matter if your child’s team wins or loses, accept and respect the call or outcome.
-Most of our volunteers and school officials rarely receive positive words during or after an event.
+No matter the decision, no matter if your child’s team wins or loses, accept and respect the call or outcome.
+Most volunteers and school officials rarely receive positive words during or after an event.
 It’s important that a child understands that officials are there to ensure that everyone follows the rules and that the game is played fairly and runs smoothly.
 Thanking an official after a game also goes a long way, and that goes for both you and your child.
 Equally important is the support officials receive during a post-mortem of the game on the ride home.

 One of the biggest lessons children learn through sport is how to fail.
 Some adults never come to grips with it.
 The sooner you accept your child’s failure as part of the learning process, the sooner your child will too.
 Your child needs to learn how to lose or fail graciously.
 Winning graciously is just as important.
 And they’ll be watching your every move to see if you’re a good sport.